api-platform/docs/core/filters.md

 # Filters

-API Platform Core provides a generic system to apply filters and sort criteria on collections.
+API Platform provides a generic system to apply filters and sort criteria on collections.
 Useful filters for Doctrine ORM, MongoDB ODM and ElasticSearch are provided with the library.

 You can also create custom filters that fit your specific needs.